caltechlibrary/cold/report_design_choices.md

 Example "file://datawork.library.caltech.edu/Sites/feeds_v1.6/htdocs/people/people.csv" while eventually it'll get to "https://feeds.library.caltech.edu/people/people.csv" that isn't helpful when an end user wants a current, clickable link to see the report right at the point of creation.

-I will need to decide where to write the intial report data before I proceed.
+I've written a prototype in TypeScript compiled with Deno.
+Creating webservices that take advantage of concurrency is more convoluted in TypeScript (e.g. need to use service workers) than Go.
 The report runner server should run as a systemd service.

-I've prototyped the report runner in TypeScript but am not happy with it.
+It is easy to implement a sequencial report runner in TypeScript but since reports can sometimes take hours to complete this isn't ideal.
+Taking advantage of concurrency in TypeScript means using service works.
+Given that case it makes more sense in writing the report runner in Go and taking advantage of Go's maturity in concurrency and as a service platform.